Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 ## Post-Deployment Configuration

 A `null_resource` in `terraform/main.tf` is used to update the AWS Systems Manager parameters with the actual Neo4j instance details after they are created.
-This step ensures that the correct Neo4j connection information is available for the application to use, even when the initial deployment doesn't have this information.
+This step is crucial for managing the Bolt URLs and ensuring that the correct Neo4j connection information is available for the application to use.

 The post-deployment configuration process:
 1. Retrieves the actual Neo4j instance details (e.g., private IP addresses) from the newly created EC2 instances.